 No price is listed but Walther is not in the habit of charging a great deal extra for variants.
 The standard PPQ runs between $500 and $550.
 The Tactical Navy comes with two magazines, one standard capacity and one extended magazine with a +2 floorplate.

 The Walther PPQ Tactical Navy actually comes in two models, one for general consumption and one for lucky bastards.
-In Germany, where suppressors are not regulated, the Tactical Navy is available in an SD package which includes an extended, threaded barrel and a silencer.
-It probably costs a bit more, though.
+The Tactical Navy is available in an SD package which includes an extended, threaded barrel and a silencer.

 The PPQ Tactical Navy isn’t the only handgun made for maritime use by special forces.
 The SIG P226 Navy is well-used by the US Marines.
 The P226 Navy variants have mostly differed from standard P226s with phosphate-treated internals that are far less prone to rusting.
 Just recently SIG standardized these Navy modifications into a model for the general public, the SIG P226 Mk.
 25.

 So, if you pick up a Navy, tell us, how long before you expect to give it the dunk test yourself?